Chart Color Schemes

 The level of general health in Bowden is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Bowden demonstrates above-average health outcomes, with both young and old age cohorts experiencing low prevalence of common health conditions.
-As of 19th March 2023, approximately 60% of Bowden's total population of 1,373 people have private health cover, compared to 52.8% across Greater Adelaide.
+Bowden demonstrates above-average health outcomes with both young and old age cohorts seeing low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 60% of the total population (1,374 people), compared to 53.3% across Greater Adelaide.

-The most prevalent medical conditions in the area are mental health issues and asthma, affecting 11.8% and 7.6% of residents respectively, as of this date.
-In Bowden, 72.2% of residents declare themselves completely clear of medical ailments, compared to 68.9% across Greater Adelaide.
-As of the same date, 10.0% of Bowden's residents are aged 65 and over (230 people), which is lower than the 20.0% in Greater Adelaide.
-Health outcomes among seniors in Bowden are particularly strong, performing better than the general population in health metrics.
+The most common medical conditions in the area are mental health issues and asthma, impacting 11.8% and 7.6% of residents respectively.
+Seventy-two point two percent of residents declare themselves completely clear of medical ailments, compared to 68.9% across Greater Adelaide.
+The area has 10.3% of residents aged 65 and over (237 people), which is lower than the 20.0% in Greater Adelaide.
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health